Version updated on August 08, 2022

-All the actions you perform on documents are logged: filing, indexing, automatic indexing, sharing (including the recipient's address), etc. This is required for the proper functioning of the service, one of whose features is to allow the tracing and retrieval of actions performed on documents, including virtual signatures or stamps.
+All actions you perform on documents are logged: upload indexing, automatic indexing, sharing (including recipient address), etc. This is necessary for the smooth running of the service, one of whose functions is to enable you to trace and retrieve actions carried out on documents, in particular virtual signatures or stamps.

 The information collected about You, in particular from the forms and documents allowing You to create Your access to the service is necessary to provide the service provided by Zeendoc.
 This information is processed by SAGES INFORMATIQUE to ensure the proper functioning of the Zeendoc service and has been declared to the CNIL under the numbers 1975333, 2172369 and 2186552.
 SAGES INFORMATIQUE is the recipient of the data collected.
 It is stored on servers located in France.
 SAGES INFORMATIQUE shall refrain from communicating the data that You communicate to it, in particular via the forms, to any third party whatsoever, except to its subcontractors, to persons who, by virtue of their function, are responsible for processing Your data and in the event of a request from the legally authorized authorities.
 In accordance with the regulations in force, You have rights concerning Your data.